Naveen5453/maliciousdetection/README.md

   - Random Forest
   - AdaBoost
 - You can obtain the confusion matrix, and performance measures: accuracy, precision, recall
-- Finally, I visualized the performance measures for all models.
+- Finally,
-  - Naive Bayes is the best for my case.
+  - random forest is the best for my case.

 ## important notes
 - features are content-based and need BeautifulSoup module's methods and fields etc So, you should install it.